10 Do’s and Don’ts of Working With Independent Contractors

 - Make hiring decisions promptly

-DON’T Post Projects Without Full Clarity
+DON’T Post Projects or Job Openings Without Full Clarity

 Vague job postings can damage your company’s reputation and deter quality candidates.
-Ensure every listing includes precise details about bill rates, job requirements, and project expectations.
+Ensure every listing includes specific details about bill rates, job requirements, and project expectations.
 Clear communication sets the foundation for successful collaborations.

 Discover: 8 Tips for Managing Independent Talent